deniskulicek/Data-Science-TUDelft/README.md

 For this you want to look at the following files:

-* Work on file by extending Reducer and overload reduce method
+* Work on file by extending Reducer and overload reduce method.
+A file for this for you to work has been created, it is src/nl/surfsara/warcexamples/datascience/WordCounterReducer.java

 * If you want to look at our Mapper, it is in src/nl/surfsara/warcexamples/datascience/WordCountMapper.java